SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: EXPERIMENT

 Beyond reporting SWE-Lancer Manager benchmark scores, we conduct an ablation study to isolate which design and training choices are responsible for \modelName{}'s improvement.
 In our main setting, the model is trained to both select the best proposal and synthesize a golden proposal that consolidates complementary strengths across candidates.
-To test whether this synthesis objective is merely an auxiliary output or a meaningful driver of selection quality, we construct a matched training set and train a variant that is asked to \emph{only} predict the best proposal ID and reason.
+To test whether this synthesis objective is meaningful for selection quality, we construct a matched training set and train a variant that is asked to \emph{only} predict the best proposal ID and reason.
+This allows us to ask not just whether the model improves, but which task formulation and training recipe make proposal selection learnable in practice.

-In Figure~\ref{fig:rq3_ablation}, the yellow curve corresponds to the variant trained to \emph{only} predict the best proposal ID on the SWE-Lancer Manager benchmark.
+In Fig.~\ref{fig:rq3_ablation}, the yellow curve corresponds to the variant trained to \emph{only} predict the best proposal ID on the SWE-Lancer Manager benchmark.
 From the beginning, this variant consistently underperforms the RL-trained alternatives in both ID accuracy and earned reward, and the gap persists throughout training.
 Although its performance increases slowly as training proceeds, it remains well below the configurations that optimize a richer objective.
 This pattern suggests that index-only supervision provides limited learning signal: the model can memorize shallow correlations for choosing an ID, but it is less effective at learning the comparative reasoning needed to distinguish among multiple plausible proposals.
 In contrast, requiring the model to synthesize a golden proposal encourages a more explicit evaluation of candidate strengths and weaknesses, which translates into higher selection accuracy and reward.